millerms/CranburyChiropractic/_pages/services/balance-stability.md

   <details class="reveal reveal--up">
     <summary>Do I need to be athletic?</summary>
     <div class="faq__content">
       No — balance work is for everyone.
-We tailor drills to your level and goals.
+We tailor exercises to your level and goals.
     </div>
   </details>